-Best Experience: Honeymoon, Family, Beaches, Spa & Health
+Best Experience for: Honeymoon, Family, Beaches, All Inclusive, Spa & Health

 One of the Maldives’ most extraordinary luxury retreats, JA Manafaru lavishes its guests with luxury from the moment they arrive to the moment they depart.
 Delivers both family fun and romantic intimacy without one encroaching on the other, the resort is located on the Haa Alif Attol approximately 199 miles north of Male and is accessible via a 75-minute seaplane journey from the terminal that is about a five-minute bus ride from Velana International Airport, Male.
 The seaplane transfer is a real treat as it flies over the many other island resorts enroute to JA Manafaru giving great views ops.